Richard Gwyn: Bard

 At the time, Queen Elizabeth I of England had commanded that the bards of Wales were to be examined by the officials of the Crown and licensed to be allowed to compose Welsh poetry or compete in Eisteddfodau.
-Poets who were refused a license, according to Hywel Teifi Edwards, were coercively, "put to some honest work."
+Poets who were refused a licence, according to Hywel Teifi Edwards, were coercively, "put to some honest work."
 Richard Gwyn, however, chose to compose poetry anyway.
 According to an anonymous writer from the Elizabethan era, "As for his knowledge of the Welsh tongue, he was inferior to none in his country, whereto he hath left to posterity some precedent in writing, eternal monuments of his wit, zeal, virtue, and learning."